eggsy84/java-webapp-coding-week/README.md

 The remainder of this README provides instructions for the Java coding track.
 It will provide step by step instructions for getting your laptop set up and ready to go.

+If you are having any problems with the instructions below please come along to the coding picnic slightly earlier and we can help you get your laptops ready.

 **1. Install Git**

 [(I already have Git installed skip me to step 2)](#step2Java)